Koestler Parapsychology Unit (KPU) is a research group based in the Psychology

 and updates on twitter

-NOVEMBER 2012: The KPU is hosting a Registry for Parapsychological Experiments.
+TRIAL REGISTRY: The KPU hosts a Registry for Parapsychological Experiments.
 Pre-registering studies is one way to enhance the methodological quality of research.
 For further information, click here.